INTENS-FI/intens/doc/rest-api.md

   ids.
 It is not an error if some of the listed jobs do not exist: such ids are simply omitted from the output.
 - POST defines a new job, returns `201 Created` with `Location` header and *id* in body.
-Request content is input values.
+The request content is input values as a JSON object.
 They are merged with the defaults, posted values taking precedence.
 - DELETE deletes all jobs.

 #### `jobs/`*id*